alexvaua/rolling/README.md

-## The preparation and deployment(rolling) of test environment with the simplest web service.
+## Zero downtime deployment(rolling) in test environment by Ansible.

 On the hosts node we need to install Vagrant and VirtualBox as a HV.